IntelPython/numba-dpex/docs/dppy/atomic-operations.rst

 Numba provides access to some of the atomic operations supported in DPPY.
 Those that are presently implemented are as follows:

-.. automethod:: numba_dppy.ocl.stubs.atomic.add
-   :noindex:

-.. automethod:: numba_dppy.ocl.stubs.atomic.sub
+.. automodule:: numba_dppy.ocl.stubs
+   :members: atomic
    :noindex:

 Example